Milligan, Nebraska: Education

-Milligan and the neighboring village of Exeter make up part of the Exeter-Milligan School District.
+Milligan and the neighboring villages of Exeter and Friend make up part of the Exeter-Milligan-Friend School District.
+The Exeter-Milligan-Friend school district was formed in 2025.
+From 2002 to 2025, Milligan was part of the Exeter-Milligan School District.
+Prior to the 2002 Exeter-Milligan consolidation, Milligan Public School was a K-12 school district serving the community.

 Milligan Auditorium

 The Cesko-narodni sin-Milligan Auditorium was constructed in 1929.
 It serves as a meeting hall in the Czech community, and was added to the National Register of Historic Places in 1996.